mcv-m6-video/mcv-m6-2018-team8/Week3/README.md

 We have used the function `binary_fill_holes()` of the library scipy.ndimage.morphology.

 ### Task 2
+In this approach, we try to reduce the noise in order to improve results by filtering small regions based on their area.

 We have used the function `remove_small_objects()` of the library skimage.morphology.

 ### Task 3
 In this task, we have explored with other morphological filters and combinations to improve AUC for foreground pixels.
+We have implemented different Morphological Transformations as Erosion, Dilation, Opening, Closing, Gradient, Top-Hat, Black-Hat.

-We have implemented Opening and Closing.
+We have imported some functions from OpenCV, `cv2.erode()`, `cv2.dilate()` and `cv2.morphologyEx()`.

-We have used...

 ### Task 4